‘Forever grateful’: Raimondo delivers farewell State of the State address

 On education, the governor underscored her effort to increase Pre-K classes and implement all-day kindergarten.
 She also noted her push to teach computer science in every public school.
 The governor’s most memorable education-related accomplishment, however, may become her Rhode Island Promise scholarship program, which offers all high school graduates two years of tuition-free college at the Community College of Rhode Island.

-“At the time we did that, few states had taken this path,” she said, thanking House Speaker Joseph Shekarchi and Senate President Dominick Ruggerio for introducing legislation last week that would make the program permanent.
+“At the time we did that a few years ago, Rhode Island was one of only a few states to do that,” she said, thanking House Speaker Joseph Shekarchi and Senate President Dominick Ruggerio for introducing legislation last week that would make the program permanent.

 Notably absent from her address was any mention of the state’s takeover of Providence public schools, an intervention she supported and is now leaving largely undone.
 The turnaround effort continues to move along, but it’s become more complicated during a pandemic that’s disrupted schools everywhere.